melmel27/comakery/README.md

 1. The Deployer configures the parameters and deploys the smart contracts to a public blockchain.
 The deployment allows configuration of a separate reserve address and Transfer Administrator address.
 This allows the reserve security tokens to be stored in cold storage since the treasury reserve address private keys are not needed for everyday use by the Transfer Admin.
 2. The Transfer Admin can then provisions a hot wallet address for distributing tokens to investors or other stakeholders.
 The Transfer Admin uses `setRestrictions(investorAddress, transferGroup, addressTimeLock, maxTokens)` to set address restrictions.
-3. The Transfer Admin authorizes the transfer of tokens between account groups with `allowGroupTransfer(fromGroup, toGroup, afterTimestamp)` .
+3. The Transfer Admin authorizes the transfer of tokens between account groups with `setAllowGroupTransfer(fromGroup, toGroup, afterTimestamp)` .
 4. The Reserve Admin can then transfer tokens to the Hot Wallet address.
 5. The Hot Wallet Admin can then transfer tokens to investors or other stakeholders who are entitled to tokens.

 ## Setup For Separate Issuer Private Key Management Roles

 By default the reserve tokens cannot be transferred to any address.
-To allow transfers the Transfer Admin must configure transfer rules using both `setRestrictions(account, ...)` and `allowGroupTransfer(...)`.
+To allow transfers the Transfer Admin must configure transfer rules using both `setRestrictions(account, ...)` and `setAllowGroupTransfer(...)`.

 During the setup process for added security, the Transfer Admin can setup rules that only allow the Reserve Admin to transfer tokens to the hot wallet address first.
 The Hot Wallet is also restricted to a limited max balance.
 This enforces transfer approvals for multiple private key holders for token transfers of large size - and a limited loss from any single account with a single transfer.
 The use of a hot wallet for small balances also makes everyday token administration easier without exposing the issuer's reserve of tokens to the risk of total theft in a single transaction.